kohei-us/mdds/doc/multi_type_vector.rst

 factor which can be configured via the :cpp:var:`~mdds::mtv::default_trait::loop_unrolling` variable in your custom trait type if you use version 2.0 or newer.
-This variable is an enum class of type :cpp:type:`mdds::mtv::lu_factor_t` which enumerates several pre-defined loop-unrolling factors as well as some SIMD features when available.
+This variable is an enum class of type :cpp:type:`mdds::mtv::lu_factor_t` which enumerates several pre-defined loop-unrolling factors as well as some SIMD features.

+The hardest part is to figure out which loop unrolling factor is the best option in your runtime environment, since it is highly dependent on the environment.
+Luckily mdds comes with a tool called `runtime-env <https://gitlab.com/mdds/mdds/-/tree/master/tools/runtime-env>`_ which, when run, will perform some benchmarks and give you the best loop-unrolling factor in your runtime environment.
+Be sure to build this tool with the same compiler and compiler flags as your target program in order for this tool to give you a representative answer.

 API Reference